-A lot of schools are public schools which are typically supported by the state.
+A lot of medical schools are public schools, which are typically supported by the state.
 The state wants to train citizens and residents of that state, so they hopefully stay in that state and practice in that state.
-They hope the students go on to contribute to the taxes and the economy in that state.
+They hope the students go on to contribute to the taxes and the economy of that state.

-But an international student is not guaranteed to do that.
-They may come to the states, get their undergrad degree and medical school education.
-And then they may go back home to whatever country they’re from, to practice medicine with a U.S. education.
-Although a lot of international students want to stay here in the U.S. to practice medicine, but this is still something schools consider.
+But an international student is not guaranteed to stay after their education.
+They may come to the states, get their undergrad degree and medical school education, and then they may go back home to whatever country they’re from to practice medicine with a U.S. education.
+A lot of international students want to stay here in the U.S. to practice medicine, but this is still something schools consider.

-So when you’re applying to medical schools in the U.S., you need to prove to the medical school that you have the funds to pay for it.
+So when you’re applying to medical schools in the U.S., you need to prove to medical schools that you have the funds to pay for it.
 You need to prove that you’re not going to go and stiff the school with a big, fat bill for your tuition.

-Lawyers can go out and practice law as soon as they graduate law school; or dentists can practice dentistry as soon as they graduate dental school.
+Lawyers can go out and practice law as soon as they graduate law school.
+Dentists can practice dentistry as soon as they graduate dental school.
 Doctors, however, can’t go out and practice medicine until they’ve done (depending on the state) at least one year of postgraduate training and typically three years of postgraduate training.

-With our current administration, there are lots of visa issues.
-With this travel ban, a lot of physicians in some of those countries that were blocked couldn’t get back here to do their training.
+With our current administration, there can be various visa issues.
+With Trump’s travel ban, a lot of physicians in those countries couldn’t get back here to do their residency training.

 Schools want to be able to brag that they have great stats.
-They want their students go and complete great residencies.
-And if you’re an international student graduate who now has an issue getting into a residency due to visa issues or whatever it is, it looks bad on the school.
-So they don’t want that to reflect on them.
+They want their students to go and complete great residencies.
+And if you’re an international student graduate who now has an issue getting into a residency due to visa issues or whatever it is, it reflects poorly on the school, and they don’t want that.